-Combining the shape information with color information is an essential way to design a reliable and effective object recognition system.
-Here, we present a global texture-shape 3D feature descriptor, which relies on shape and color information.
-Thus the proposed global 3D feature descriptor can make full use of the shape and color information of the target object.
-This proposed global 3D feature descriptor stems from the clustered viewpoint feature histogram (CVFH)\cite{aldoma2011cad}.
-In this paper, this global texture-shape 3D feature descriptor is denote as Color-CVFH.
-Next we first give a brief description of the CVFH descriptor.
+Combining the shape information with color information is an effective way to design a reliable object recognition system.
+The proposed global 3D feature descriptor extends the clustered viewpoint feature histogram (CVFH)\cite{aldoma2011cad} by integrating color information, and is denoted as Color-CVFH.
+Next, we first give a brief description of the CVFH descriptor.

 \emph{CVFH descriptor}\cite{aldoma2011cad}\emph{:} The CVFH stems from the viewpoint feature histogram (VFH)\cite{rusu2010fast}.
-The VFH descriptor is a 3D global descriptor which formed by four different angular distributions of the object surface normals.
-In addition, the VFH consists of two components, including viewpoint direction component and extended FPFH\cite{rusu2009fast} component.
-Here, the centroid of the whole surface points is denote by ${p_c}$, and the normal of this centroid ${p_c}$ is name as ${n_c}$ ($||n_c||=1$).
-Also, we set a local reference coordinate frame ($u_i$, $v_i$, $w_i$) for every point $p_i$ of the object surface point, and we can obtain the following equations\cite{rusu2010fast}.
+The VFH descriptor is a 3D global descriptor which is formed by four different angular distributions of the object surface normals.
+In addition, the VFH consists of two components, including viewpoint direction component and extended fast point feature histograms (FPFH)\cite{rusu2009fast} component.
+Here, the centroid of the whole surface points is denoted by ${p_c}$, and the normal of this centroid ${p_c}$ is named as ${n_c}$ ($||n_c||=1$).
+Also, we set a local reference coordinate frame ($u_i$, $v_i$, $w_i$) for every point $p_i$($i=1,2,...,k$) of the object surface point, then we can obtain the following equations\cite{rusu2010fast}.

 The norm of every point $p_i$ of the object surface point is name as ${n_i}$, and we can obtain four different normal angular deviations by using the following equations\cite{rusu2010fast}.